-Football Legends To Unite For Kings Cup Dubai
+FOOTBALL LEGENDS TO UNITE FOR KINGS CUP DUBAI

-(MENAFN- Dubai PR Network) Dubai, UAE – November 22, 2024 : football fever is set to descend upon Dubai as the much-anticipated Kings Cup Dubai 2024 kicks off on November 30th at the Al Maktoum Stadium.
-The special match, held under the patronage of sheikh Khalifa Bin Saeed Bin Maktoum Bin Rashid Al Maktoum, in support of Dubai Sports Council and Al Jalila Foundation, will give UAE fans the chance to see some of the game's greatest legends in action for one night only.
+(MENAFN- Dubaisc) Dubai, UAE – November 22, 2024: Football fever is set to descend upon Dubai as the much-anticipated Kings Cup Dubai 2024 kicks off on November 30th at the Al Maktoum Stadium.
+The special match, held under the patronage of Sheikh Khalifa Bin Saeed Bin Maktoum Bin Rashid Al Maktoum, in support of Dubai Sports Council and Al Jalila Foundation, will give UAE fans the chance to see some of the game’s greatest legends in action for one night only.

 The all-star cast includes the likes of David Silva, Paul Scholes, John Terry, Roberto Carlos and Paul Pogba, who will make his first competitive appearance in over a year.